Sesame Street characters: Big Bird

-One of the series' three main protagonists along with Elmo and Abby, and the first Muppet to appear on the show was Big Bird, a curious 8-foot-tall yellow bird believed by writer Shalom M. Fisch and Dr. Lewis Bernstein to be a canary, who resides in a large nest alongside the "123 Sesame Street" building and represents the 6-year-old child with his tendency to question everything.
+One of the series' three main protagonists along with Elmo and Cookie Monster, and the first Muppet to appear on the show was Big Bird, a curious 8-foot-2-inch tall yellow bird believed by writer Shalom M. Fisch and Dr. Lewis Bernstein to be a canary, who resides in a large nest alongside the "123 Sesame Street" building and represents the 6-year-old child with his tendency to question everything.
 On special days, he wears a white collar and colorful necktie.
 Big Bird's best friend is Aloysius Snuffleupagus (better known as "Snuffy"), who was portrayed as the bird's imaginary friend from the adults' perspectives until revealed to the human cast in 1985.